w7sst/MorseRunner/README.md

 contests within Morse Runner based on FD prototype and most recently ARRL DX Contest.
 Look for patterns across multiple contests and propose interface(s) to be used to generalize an individual contest.

+- [ ] **SO2R Investigation** -
+Investigate whether it is possible to support SO2R using MRCE.
+Perhaps build a prototype for evaluation and user feedback and requirements.

 - [ ] **Team-based (developer/advocate) contest development model** - promote the notion of a small contest development team consisting of a developer and one or more user/advocates.
 This team will develop and test an individual contest before it is released for general use.